sinetiq/api-specification-governance/demo/README.md

 _Observing late binding behaviour_

 The consumer binds to providers as late as possible.
 By taking the providers down and up, you can see the consumer switching between them by checking the log messages.
-It will always pick the first provider that is running.
+It will always pick the first provider that is registered.
 ```bash
 docker-compose -f compose-demo-standalone.yml down temp-provider-1
 docker-compose -f compose-demo-standalone.yml up temp-provider-1